Stock market today: Asia mixed despite China growth data

 TOKYO (AP) — Asian shares were trading mixed Tuesday as pessimism about global uncertainties remained even as China reported a better-than-expected economic growth data.

 Traders have been focused on data out of China, Asia’s chief engine for growth, and trading was muted until the release of the data.
-China’s growth target is 5% for this year.
+China’s 2023 growth target is 5%.

 China’s first-quarter gross domestic product, which measures the value of a nation’s products and services, rose a better-than-expected 4.5%, according to official statistics.
 Analysts had expected 4% growth, following a 2.9% growth in the last quarter of 2022.
 Still, some analysts remained cautious.